jgmdev/fossilize/README.md

 Have a personal cloud of fossil repositories that can be accessed remotely as keep them on a place that has scheduled backups.
-Also Use a better fossil skin that is responsive by using bootstrap.
+Also have a better fossil skin that is responsive by using bootstrap.

 ###Installation